MeanderingProgrammer/render-markdown.nvim/README.md

-        -- As a result this requires neovim >= 0.10.0 since it relies on 'inline' extmarks -- Can specify as many additional states as you like following the 'todo' pattern below --   The key in this case 'todo' is for healthcheck and to allow users to change its values --   'raw':       Matched against the raw text of a 'shortcut_link' --   'rendered':  Replaces the 'raw' value when rendering --   'highlight': Highlight for the 'rendered' icon custom = {
+        -- As a result this requires neovim >= 0.10.0 since it relies on 'inline' extmarks -- Can specify as many additional states as you like following the 'todo' pattern below --   The key in this case 'todo' is for healthcheck and to allow users to change its values --   'raw':             Matched against the raw text of a 'shortcut_link' --   'rendered':        Replaces the 'raw' value when rendering --   'highlight':       Highlight for the 'rendered' icon --   'scope_highlight': Highlight for item associated with custom checkbox custom = {
-            todo = { raw = '[-]', rendered = '󰥔 ', highlight = 'RenderMarkdownTodo' },
+            todo = { raw = '[-]', rendered = '󰥔 ', highlight = 'RenderMarkdownTodo', scope_highlight = nil },
         },
     },
     quote = {